 Implementing a logical tab order is an important part of providing your users with a smooth keyboard navigation experience.
-Screen readers navigate the page in DOM order.
+Screen readers and other assistive technologies navigate the page in DOM order.
 The flow of information should make sense.

 To check if your application's tab order is logical, try tabbing through your page.
 In general, focus should follow reading order, moving from left to right, from the top to the bottom of your page.

 There are two main ideas to keep in mind when assessing your tab order: